blockchain-services/vtail-contracts/README.md

-# Smart Contracts and Development environment for the Radius NFT protocol
+# Smart Contracts and Development environment for the VTail tokensale.

 ## INSTALL